Buffalo Grove, Illinois: Notable people

 Several actors, actresses, and musicians are from Buffalo Grove.
 Aaron Himelstein, the actor who played younger Austin Powers in Austin Powers in Goldmember, moved to Buffalo Grove when he was three.
 Vince Vaughn was raised in Buffalo Grove.
 Jessy Schram, an actress who was born and raised in Buffalo Grove, played Cinderella in the TV series Once Upon a Time.
 Mike Kinsella, a musician in American Football and Cap'n Jazz, grew up in Buffalo Grove.
 His brother, Tim Kinsella, was a musician in Joan of Arc and a member of Cap'n Jazz.
 Raymond Benson, an author of some James Bond novels, lives in the village.
 Rob Sherman, an atheist activist, perennial candidate and businessman, lived in Buffalo Grove for 32 years.
 Olympic judoka Irwin Cohen was from Buffalo Grove, as is his son judoka Aaron Cohen.
 Ronald Goldman, a victim in the O. J. Simpson murder case, grew up in Buffalo Grove.
-Serbian-American soccer player Stefan Antonijevic also happened to born here.
+Serbian-American soccer player Stefan Antonijevic was born in Buffalo Grove.